dwirifki10/Fuzzy-Filtering-Profanity/README.md

 ## Fuzzy Filtering Profanity
 is a RestFull APIs for filtering profanity by using <b>Levenshtein Distance </b> algorithm.
-Built with <b> Vanilla Javascript </b> and combined using <b> Hapi Framework </b> for making APIs. it allows you to build a website for blocking the harsh words.
+Built with <b> Vanilla JavaScript </b> and combined using <b> Hapi Framework </b> for making APIs. it allows you to build a website for blocking the harsh words.

 ### How it works
 1. Put your sentences or paragraph.